Libr-AI/fairlib/docs/models.md

 # Other NN Architecture

 ## Classification Head
-Our current MLP implementation (`src\networks\classifier`) can be used as a classification head for different backbone nets.
+Our current MLP implementation (`fairlib/src/networks/classifier`) can be used as a classification head for different backbone nets.
 All our methods such as balanced training and adversarial training will be supported for the new model.

 ## Customized model architecture